 How do I apply to Music Ed Plus?
 What is the application deadline?

-Applications for the Music Ed Plus program will open in January with a deadline of May 15 for returning students and June 15 for incoming students.
+Applications for the Music Ed Plus program will open in February with a deadline of April 8 for returning students and June 6 for incoming students.
 To apply, you must complete the online application.
-The submission of a letter of reference is optional.
-The application and the reference letter must be received by the application deadline.

 How long should my application be?